13 Jobs That Will Be Gone Within 20 Years

 Pixel-Shot/Adobe a young businessman using calculator in office

-This one seems a bit out there, but software increasingly handles the role of basic accounting, as well as bookkeeping and payroll.
+This one seems a bit out there, but software increasingly handles the role of basic accounting, bookkeeping, and payroll.

 Typists